civio/medicamentalia/_articles/vaccines/team.en.md

 ## Collaboration and reproduction

 Medicamentalia Vaccines is not a closed project.
-If you have relevant information or **you work for an organisation that wishes to reproduce all or part** of the content, [write to us](mailto:contacto@civio.es) and we will help you to make it happen. **The database and all materials in the project are Creative Commons (CC BY).
+If you have relevant information or **you work for an organisation that wishes to reproduce all or part** of the content, [write to us](mailto:contacto@civio.es) and we will help you to make it happen.

+You can help, for example, by helping us find the information about the prices that your country pays for vaccines.
+We will include them in our database but, if you are a journalist, we'll give you time to write your own articles before publishing the new infomation.

+**The database and all materials in the project are Creative Commons (CC BY).
 You may use anything that you need or that interests you on one condition: you must attribute and link to Medicamentalia**.
 We also ask that you tell us about it!
 We would love to hear from you.

 </div>
 </div>